7 Steps To Improve Customer Experience

 If you are looking for a quality example of solid transparency, look no further than the outdoor clothing brand Patagonia, which looks to build trust through transparency.

 Patagonia has aligned itself with environmentally-friendly goals for decades.
-You can see this in their mission statement the importance of the initiative to them and their customers, who are often young adults interested in sustainability.
-Not content to just talk about their promises, they put transparency as a top priority, providing customers with a wealth of information about their production process.
+You can see this in their mission statement, which highlights the importance of the initiative to them and which sits well with their customers, who are often young adults interested in sustainability.

 They openly list where their apparel is produced and have a Supplier Code of Conduct that is strictly enforced online.
 Patagonia is also more than willing to answer questions about the sourcing of its products and is honest about its shortcomings.